Filip-Rak/Optimization/README.md

 # Overview
-This repository contains a large-scale C++ project developed as part of the **Optimization** course during the fifth semester at **AGH University of Krakow**.
+This repository contains a C++ project developed as part of the **Optimization** course during the fifth semester at **AGH University of Krakow**.
 The project is a collaborative group assignment, where we worked in groups of three.
 The goal was to implement various optimization methods within a given framework.

 ![Conjugate Gradient Method graph](Media/cg_method.png)